sulagnag/Udacity-Deep-Reinforcement-Learning-p3-collaboration-and-competition/README.md

 Execute the .ipynb file

 ## Acknowledgements
-I need to thank rlcode for the sumtree.py [link](https://github.com/rlcode/per/blob/master/SumTree.py)
+Thank you to rlcode for the sumtree.py [link](https://github.com/rlcode/per/blob/master/SumTree.py)